joelverhagen/slate/source/includes/_introduction.md

 ## Terminology

 A NuGet **package** is an archive containing some metadata and some assets.
-Typically these assets are .NET assemblies that another .NET project can consume.
+Typically these assets are .NET assemblies that a .NET project can consume (often through Visual Studio).
 However, there are packages used for other things including but certainly not limited to:

 - native dependencies (e.g. [SQLite](https://www.nuget.org/packages/SQLite/))
 - JavaScript (e.g. [jQuery](https://www.nuget.org/packages/jQuery/))